waisbrot/kidsay/_posts/2014-06-25-Clean-hands.md

 ---
 Ezra's hands are covered with ink.
 He wipes them on his shirt.

 Carrie: "Oh!
-Don't wipe your hands on your clothes!"
+Don't wipe your hands on your clothes!"<br/>
 Ezra: "I am wiping my hands on my legs."

 Ezra then wipes his hands on his bare legs.